UniAgent-Platform/bigrid-provider-service/README.md

 > ✅ For Users: See [Docker](#docker-container) for how to install and run the application as a container.
 >
-> 🧑‍💻 For Developers: See [How to Build and Start the Service](#how-to-build-and-start-the-service) if you want to build and run the service locally.
+> 🧑‍💻 For Developers: See [How to Build and Start the Service](#how-to-build-and-start-the-service) if you want to build and run the service manually.
 >
 > Usage: See [RESTful Web Endpoints](#RESTful-Web-Endpoints) on how to use the service.